Bill-the-dev/aa_test_prep/Markdown_Notes_Guide.md

   - Preview in VSCode using ` shift + cmd + v ` or right-clicking the file and selecting `preview`.

   - View 'raw' code on Github to see full syntax.

+  - **VSCode Extensions**
+      - [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) adds some fantastic editor options
+      - [GitHub Markdown Preview](https://marketplace.visualstudio.com/items?itemName=bierner.github-markdown-preview) adds a cleaner GitHub-style preview

 <br><br/>